Sumit2997/movies-hive/README.md

 -Add harcoded values to the constants
--register for tmdb api and create an app and get access token -get data from tmdb now playing movies list api
+-register for tmdb api and create an app and get access token -get data from tmdb now playing movies list api -custom hook for nowplaying movies
+-create a movieslice
+-update store with movies
+-planning for manicontainer &secondary container -fetch data for trailer video
+-update store with trailer
+-embedded youtube video & make it autoplay and mute -tailwind is used to make main container better
+-build secondary container

 # features
 -login/signUp